Unconventional hybrid-order topological insulators

-To date, a general perspective holds that the HyOTIs only allow the coexistence of both first-order and higher-order topological states~\cite{lai2024real,yang2024hybrid,PhysRevB.111.195107,l1n5-1jsm}.
-It is important that the HyOTIs in higher dimensional systems ($d\geqslant 3$), by their fundamental nature, may exhibit the coexistence of topological states across multiple orders.
-This implies that a single $d$D system may simultaneously host various different higher-order topological states, i.e., the unconventional HyOTI, which can drive the novel bulk-boundary correspondence that is different from the conventional one and extend the classification of topological materials.
-But it has never been reported.
-On the other hand, if the unconventional HyOTIs exist, a critical issue is how to effectively identify and exactly characterize them, as these nontrivial states extend beyond the basic description of first-order, higher-order, and conventional hybrid-order topological states (coexistence of first-order and higher-order topological states).
+It is important that the HyOTIs, based on their fundamental nature, may exhibit the coexistence of multiple higher-order topological states, namely unconventional HyOTIs.
+Even though a great deal of effort has been devoted in seeking novel hybrid topological states~\cite{PhysRevB.101.121301,huang2024hybrid,PhysRevB.111.195107,tang2025coexisting}, such nontrivial states have never been found.
+A key challenge lies in how to effectively identify and exactly characterize them.
+This requires the development of a generic topological characterization theory for the unconventional hybrid topological states.
+On the other hand, the unconventional HyOTIs extend beyond the first-order, higher-order, and conventional hybrid-order topological states, which shall bring a novel bulk-boundary correspondence that is different from the conventional one, drive the exotic response to external field, and extend the classification of topological materials.
+Hence, revealing novel physical phenomena in the unconventional HyOTIs shall greatly update our recent understanding of the existing topological phases.

-In this Letter, we reveal a class of unconventional HyOTIs, which can simultaneously host various different higher-order topological states in a $d$D gapped system.
+In this Letter, we report a class of unconventional HyOTIs, which can simultaneously host various different higher-order topological states in a $d$D gapped system.
 We further employ the effective mass fields on $(d-1)$D real-space surfaces to construct a set of topological indices, whose nonzero values provide the precise determination of their orders.
 By applying this theory, we discover a $3$D inversion-symmetric unconventional HyOTI, which hosts both helical and corner topological states in a single band gap.
 Such HyOTI is characterized by a $\mathbb{Z}_2$ topological invariant, manifesting as a bulk-edge-corner correspondence.
-Particularly, the conventional HyOTI, second-order topological insulators (SOTIs), and Weyl semimetals are also observed by adjusting the parameters of the system, with which the nontrivial phase transitions emerge between the inversion-symmetric HyOTI and them.
 We further propose a circuit-based scheme to detect these special properties.
 Finally, we predict that a modified tight-binding model of bismuth can support the inversion-symmetric unconventional HyOTI, providing an insight to seek its material candidate.
+These results are expected to advance both theoretical and experimental research on hybrid topological quantum states.

 {\itGeneric surface theory.}---Our starting point is a $d$D topological insulator hosting $s$th-order topological states on $(d-s)$D boundaries.
 Here $s$ takes two or more elements in the set $S=\{2,3,\cdots,n\}$ with $3\leqslant n\leqslant d$, implying that the different higher-order topological states can coexist in such system.
 The corresponding effective Hamiltonian with the boundaries reads